IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

   - The name of this instance is `example`
   - The namespace where the resource is running is `myproject`
 - The `spec` section defines the details specific to this kind of resource:
-  - The `selector` defines defines details of the `pods` that this `deployment` will manage.
+  - The `selector` defines details of the `pods` that this `deployment` will manage.
 The `matchLabels` attribute with value `app: hello-openshift` means this `deployment` instance will manage all pods whose labels contain `app: hello-openshift`.
 - The `replicas: 2`  field specifies the number of replicas to run.
 - The `template` section describes information about how to run the image and create the `pods`:
   - The `labels` section specifies what labels to create for the pods.